ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 **COPY$ OUTPUT-FILE-TO-VARIABLE**

 Generates an output page from a page template, and copies the result into a VIRTEL variable.
-Any VIRTEL tags withinthe page template are processed as if the page were being generated as the response to an HTTP request, but the generated page is placed in a variable instead of being sent to the terminal.
+Any VIRTEL tags within the page template are processed as if the page were being generated as the response to an HTTP request, but the generated page is placed in a variable instead of being sent to the terminal.

 ::